ddavid93/shadow-html-renderer/README.md

 # VueHTMLRenderer

-A powerful and flexible Vue library for rendering arbitrary HTML content with two distinct rendering modes: **Direct Mode** (with script execution) and **Shadow Mode** (with style isolation).
+A powerful and flexible Vue library for rendering arbitrary HTML content using Shadow DOM with complete style isolation and full script execution support.
 Compatible with Vue 2.7+ and Vue 3.

 > **⚠️ SECURITY WARNING**
 > **This library does NOT sanitize or validate HTML content.
-If you render HTML containing malicious scripts in Direct Mode, those scripts WILL execute.
-Always sanitize untrusted HTML content before passing it to this component, or use Shadow Mode (which disables script execution) when rendering content from untrusted sources.**
+If you render HTML containing malicious scripts, those scripts WILL execute.
+Always sanitize untrusted HTML content before passing it to this component.**

 ## 📋 Table of Contents